kyrg4z/kyrg4z/README.md

 - 👋 Hi, I’m @Kratos1top
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Python, Django, Sql
+- 🌱 I’m currently learning HTML, CSS, Django, Sql

 <!---
 Kratos1top/Kratos1top is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.